HishamAbonjim/hd-table/README.md

 # Rubber Table

-The sources for this package are in the main Angular Material repo.
+The sources for this package are in the main HD Table repo.
 Please file issues and pull requests against that repo.
 [HD Rubber Table ](https://github.com/HishamAbonjim/hd-table) version 1.0.3.

 ## Installation